-The fundraising proceeds must be deposited into the school cash account and used exclusively for the school for the event to be excluded from paying sales tax.
+The fundraising proceeds must be deposited into a separate school fundraising checking account and used exclusively for the school for the event to be excluded from paying sales tax.
 A parish cannot collect the proceeds and then give it to the school; the parish would still be required to pay sales tax on the gross sales of the event.